goblimey/learn-unix/README.md

 and
-a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface.
+a generation of IT specialists with a background in windows-driven environments have to get their heads around the UNIX command line interface.
-So the learn software becomes valuable again.
+So the learn software has become valuable again.

-In 2019 I made learn much easier to use by reworking it to run under Docker.
-Now you can build and install it in a Microsoft Windows environment using a simple process,
-So it's now feasible to use the computer that you already have to learn basic UNIX commands.

 The learn software and the courses are copyright AT&T, but a note in the source code gives permission for fairly free use.
 For the